Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_in_snowflake_python_worksheets/getting_started_with_snowpark_in_snowflake_python_worksheets.md

 ## Conclusion And Resources

 Congratulations!
 You've successfully performed data engineering tasks using Snowpark in Snowflake Python Worksheets.

+We would love your feedback on this QuickStart Guide!
+Please submit your feedback using this [Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLScpCO4ekMB9kitQ6stQZ1NLqZf3VqbQfDrf7yRIwMQjty57_g/viewform?usp=sf_link).

 ### What You Learned